Applying for New Grants

 Co-Project Directors: Dr. Elizabeth Imhof, email@example.com and Bronwen Moore, firstname.lastname@example.org

 Santa Barbara City College has developed an innovative project called Removing Barriers to STEM Success for this Title III Part F competition.
-It includes a comprehensive non-cognitive structure that weaves through three components: math acceleration and course redesign; Supplemental Instruction; and articulation and transfer.
+It includes a comprehensive non-cognitive professional development program that weaves through three components: math acceleration and course redesign; Supplemental Instruction; and articulation and transfer.

 Total Award: $220,000/year since 2010, renews annually Funding Agency: CA Community Colleges Chancellor's Office (CCCCO)